sabha-mushtaq/node-js/README.md

 This project helps me learn how to build a RESTful API using MongoDB and Express.

 //mvc: This project is a simple Express.js application that demonstrates the use of MVC (Model-View-Controller) architecture.
 It implements routing, middleware for request/response logging, and MongoDB for database connection

+// ssr

+This project is a simple Student Management System built with Node.js, Express.js, and MongoDB.
+One of the key features I learned during this project is Server-Side Rendering (SSR) using EJS.
+This allows the application to dynamically generate HTML pages on the server and serve them to the client, enhancing performance and SEO.